Get in Touch

 • Web Services as component-based software

-• The requirement for an Interface Definition Language (IDL) - a look back at distributed computing history
+• The necessity for an Interface Definition Language (IDL) – historical context of distributed computing

 • WSDL Information Model

-• The Concrete Model - Ports, services, and locations
+• Concrete Model – Ports, Services, and Locations

 Managing Binary Content